BrentSeidel/Numerical/README.md

 * Integral of polynomial
 * Derivative of polynomial

+##  Regression
+Simple linear regression is implemented.

+##  Root Finding
+These are used to find roots (zero crossings) of functions.
+There are a number of different methods with diffrent pros and cons.
+It is important to understand the nature of the function before selecting the root finding algorithm.

+The implemented algorithms are:
+* Bisection
+* Secant
+* Mueller (versions for real roots and complex roots)

 ##  Quaternions
 Some basic operations are implemented.

-##  Regression
-Simple linear regression is implemented.

 ## Statistics
 Some basic functions are implemented for analyzing data